Rusali28/HTML-webpage/README.md

 + Internal Styling - by including the <style> tag in the head of the HTML file
 + External Styling - by creating a separate stylesheet and linking it to the HTML file using the <link> attribute in the head of the document

+All three methods have been implemented in the file.

 ### 2. Adding Javascript to HTML - This can be done in 3 ways:
 + Using the <script> tag
 + Inline (using script attribute)
 + Externally create a .js file and and link it to the head or the body

+  All three methods have been implemented in the file.